 To receive Communion worthily, you must:

-• believe in transubstantiation
+- believe in transubstantiation

-• observe the Eucharistic fast of one hour
+- observe the Eucharistic fast of one hour

-• be free of any ecclesiastical censure such as excommunication.
+- be free of any ecclesiastical censure such as excommunication.

 Communion may be received either in the hand or on the tongue, kneeling or standing.

-We also welcome to this celebration those who do not share our Catholic faith.
+We also welcome to Mass those who do not share our Catholic faith.
 While we cannot admit them to Communion, we ask them to come forward with their arms crossed over their chest to receive a blessing from the priest.
 Or they may remain in their seats and offer their prayers for the peace and the unity of the human family.

 Receiving the Sacraments while Homebound